Mikeeegxj/elibrary-frontend/user_stories/AddResource.md

-# User story title: Login
+# User story title: Add Resource

 Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".